 Does converting HEIC to JPG lose quality?

-At 75-80% quality setting, the converted JPG will look visually identical to the original HEIC.
-The file size will be larger than the HEIC original (since JPG compression is less efficient) but the visual quality will be excellent.
+At 75–80% quality, the JPG will look visually identical to the original HEIC.
+File size will be somewhat larger (JPG is less efficient than HEIC), but quality is excellent and indistinguishable on screen.